slsa-framework/slsa/docs/spec/v1.1/source-requirements.md

     -   The content of the change
     -   The parent revisions.

--   **[Immutable reference]** There exists a way to indefinitely reference this particular, immutable revision.
+-   **[Immutable reference]** There exists a deterministic way to reference this particular, immutable revision.
 This is usually {project identifier + revision ID}.
 When the revision ID is a digest of the revision, as in git, nothing more is needed.
 When the revision ID is a number or otherwise not a digest, then the project server MUST guarantee the immutability of the reference.

 Most popular version control systems meet these requirement, such as git, Subversion, Mercurial, and Perforce.

-The version control platform MUST provide at least:
+The source control platform MUST provide at least:

 -   An account system or some other means of identifying persons.
 -   A mechanism for modifying the canonical source through a **revision process**.

-The version control platform SHOULD additionally provide:
+The source control platform SHOULD additionally provide:

 -   A mechanism for assigning roles and/or permissions to identities.
 -   A mechanism for including code review in the revision process.